neurospin/champollion/README.rst

 Self-supervised learning for preterm-specific variability of cortical folding in the right superior temporal sulcus region
 ###########################################################################

-This repository is based on https://github.com/neurospin-projects/2023_agaudin_jchavas_folding_supervised.
-It aims to apply the self-supervised deep learning pipepline to preterm-specific folding pattern analysis and explore explainability methods.
+This repository aims to apply the self-supervised deep learning pipeline to preterm-specific folding pattern analysis and explore explainability methods.
 Official Pytorch implementation for Unsupervised Learning and Cortical Folding (`paper <https://openreview.net/forum?id=ueRZzvQ_K6u>`_).